bonnetn/incredibly-simple-web-authentication/README.md

 ## Part 5: Enabling anonymous access to your API.

 You may want to allow unauthenticated users to access your API.
-The following configurationi introduces a new header "X-AUTH-ANONYMOUS" which is set to *true* for anonymous users (unauthenticated).
+The following configuration introduces a new header **"X-AUTH-ANONYMOUS"** which is set to *true* for anonymous users (unauthenticated).
+All the other *x-auth-...* headers will be cleared for unauthenticated users.

 ```
 events {